zenstackhq/zenstack-docs/blog/react-table/index.md

 ---
-title: "Rendering Prisma Queries with React Table: The Low-Code Way"
+title: "Rendering Prisma Queries With React Table: The Low-Code Way"
 description: This post introduces a low-code approach to rendering database rows loaded with Prisma ORM as a table component using React Table.
 tags: [prisma,react-table,react-query,zenstack]
 authors: yiming
-date: 2024-07-20
+date: 2024-07-21
 image: ./cover.png
 ---

-# Rendering Prisma Queries with React Table: The Low-Code Way
+# Rendering Prisma Queries With React Table: The Low-Code Way

 ![Cover Image](cover.png)

-[React Table](https://tanstack.com/table), or more precisely, TanStack Table, is a headless table UI library.
-If you're new to this kind of product, you'll probably ask "what the heck is headless UI"?
-Isn't UI all about **the head** after all?
-Until you tried something like React Table, it all starts to make sense.
+[React Table](https://tanstack.com/table), or more precisely, TanStack Table is a headless table UI library.
+If you're new to this kind of product, you'll probably ask, "What the heck is headless UI"?
+Isn't UI all about **the head**, after all?
+It all starts to make sense until you try something like React Table.

 <!--truncate-->

-Tables are one of the nastiest things to build in web UI, for two reasons.
-First, they are different to render well, considering the amount of data they can hold, the interactions they allow, and the need to adapt to different screen sizes.
-Second, their state is complex, with sorting, filtering, pagination, grouping, etc. React Table's philosophy is to solve the second problem well, and leave the first completely to you.
-It manages the state and logic of a table, but doesn't touch the rendering part, because:
+For two reasons, tables are one of the nastiest things to build in web UI.
+First, they are difficult to render well, considering the amount of data they can hold, the interactions they allow, and the need to adapt to different screen sizes.
+Second, their state is complex: sorting, filtering, pagination, grouping, etc. React Table's philosophy is to solve the second problem well and leave the first entirely to you.
+It manages the state and logic of a table but doesn't touch the rendering part because:

 > Building UI is a very branded and custom experience, even if that means choosing a design system or adhering to a design spec. - tanstack.com

-Tables are most commonly used to render database queries - in modern times, the output of an ORM.
-In this post, I'll introduce a way of connecting Prisma - the most popular TypeScript ORM, to React Table, with the help of React Query and ZenStack.
+Tables are most commonly used to render database query results — in modern times, the output of an ORM.
+In this post, I'll introduce a way of connecting [Prisma](https://prisma.io) - the most popular TypeScript ORM, to React Table, with the help of [React Query](https://tanstack.com/query) and [ZenStack](/).
 You'll be amazed by how little code you need to write to render a full-fledged table UI.

 ## A full-stack setup

-We need a full-stack application to query a database and then render the UI.
+We need a full-stack application to query a database and render the UI.
 In this example, I'll use Next.js as the framework, although the approach can be applied to other similar frameworks (like Nuxt, SvelteKit, etc.), or to an application with decoupled front-end and back-end.

 We can easily create a new project with `npx create-next-app`.
 After that, we need to install several dependencies:

-- Prisma: `prisma`, `@prisma/client`
+- Prisma - the ORM
-- React Table: `@tanstack/react-table`
+- ZenStack - a full-stack toolkit built above Prisma
-- React Query: `@tanstack/react-query`
+- React Query - the data-fetching library
-- ZenStack: `zenstack`, `@zenstackhq/runtime`, `@zenstackhq/server`, `@zenstackhq/tanstack-query`
+- React Table - the headless table library

 We'll also use the legendary "North Wind" trading dataset (created by Microsoft many, many years ago) to feed our database.
 Here's its ERD: